pfusik/datamatrix-fu/README.md

 ﻿This projects implements [Data Matrix barcode](http://en.wikipedia.org/wiki/Data_Matrix) in the [Ć programming language](http://cito.sourceforge.net/).
-Ć can be automatically translated to pure C, Java, C#, JavaScript, ActionScript, Perl and [D](http://dlang.org/) with no additional dependencies.
+Ć can be automatically translated to pure C, C++, Java, C# and JavaScript with no additional dependencies.

 Currently the project includes an encoder for all ECC 200 symbol sizes (square and rectangular).